MihirJagtap/VR-Toolkit/README.md

 - `[METHOD]`: Method used to generate this contrast - `[Stretching, HistEq, AdaptiveHistEq, Novel]`
 - `[HIST_PATH]`: Path to store the histogram

+Alternatively, to generate histograms on all pairs of input and output images, in the home directory, run

+`./gen_hist.sh`

 ## References: